Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Related Works

-\textbf{Robustness of Multi-Task Models.} Few studies have examined model robustness under MTL settings.
+\textbf{Robustness of Multi-Task Models.} Few studies have examined the robustness of the model in MTL settings.
 A pioneering study \cite{mao2020multitask} pointed out that the adversarial robustness of deep neural networks increases as the number of tasks increases.
-Subsequent research \cite{klingner2020improved,ghamizi2022adversarial} further emphasizes the significance of selecting suitable tasks for joint learning to create more robust models.
-While these studies offer intriguing insights, they do not specifically propose adversarial attack methods for multi-task models.
+Subsequent research \cite{ghamizi2022adversarial,li2023sibling} further emphasizes the importance of selecting suitable tasks for joint learning to create more robust models.
+While these studies offer intriguing insights, they do not specifically propose adversarial attack methods for general multi-task models.
 Regarding attacks on multi-task models, MTA \cite{guo2020multi} tries to develop attacks in the MTL setting, however, the generated adversarial samples are task-specific and thus fail to attack all the tasks simultaneously.
+Some other work \cite{gurulingan2021uninet,sobh2021adversarial} attempted to attack the multi-task model by generating adversarial examples for each image while attacking one task at a time or simply targeting the joint multi-task loss.
+Recent work~\cite{chen2023learning} proposes a task-agnostic adversarial sample generator that can attack multiple independent models trained for different tasks.
+However, its applicability to the unified multi-task models, where tasks share parameters, is not demonstrated and remains an open question.
+While SMTA~\cite{guo2024stealthy} explicitly targets multi-task models, but with a fundamentally different goal: degrading a single target task, while preserving performance on others, i.e., a stealthy attack.
+MTADV~\cite{wang2024multi} introduces a multi-task adversarial attack framework for facial authentication, but it is designed specifically for cross-modal facial datasets and does not generalize to general vision tasks.
+Different from existing methods, the proposed \pjn{} aims at jointly degrading all tasks in a multi-task model, regardless of the model’s sharing structure and target vision tasks.